The Shape Of The Recovery

 The Shape of the Recovery

 First, I want people to understand that this virus is nothing like the flu we experience every year; if is far worse.
-Study after study, based upon facts of the pandemic rather than fuzzy math, conclude that Covid-19 transmits (is more infectious) more rapidly and widely than the flu.
-Those same studies also agree that Covid-19 is far more dangerous (much higher fatality rate) than the flu.
+Study after study, based upon facts of the pandemic rather than fuzzy math, conclude that COVID-19 transmits (is more infectious) more rapidly and widely than the flu.
+Those same studies also agree that COVID-19 is far more dangerous (much higher fatality rate) than the flu.

-This video interview contains more information about Covid-19 than any that I have seen to date.
+This video interview contains more information about COVID-19 than any that I have seen to date.
 It is not emotional or attached to any agenda; just the facts and opinions from a Stanford Doctor who knows his stuff and offers a more practical, measured approach that I wish politicians would consider.
 It is filled with valuable information about what we now know and what we yet do not about this Coronavirus pandemic.
-He’s just honest and uses his knowledge to offer common sense advice.
+He's just honest and uses his knowledge to offer common sense advice.

 In short, while the virus is not extremely harmful to most adults or children, we are probably nowhere near being done with it.
 It may be seasonal; it may not be.
 The population is a long way from herd immunity and an effective vaccine in less than a year is unlikely.
 The fatality rate is somewhere between 1 and 5 per thousand but that is because only about 3 percent of the total population has been infected, including those who were asymptomatic.
 NYC and a few other locales were higher but more rural, less densely populated areas were well under 1%.

 So, if we need to reach 70% infected and recovered to attain herd immunity, as the doctor suggests, that would indicate that the disease will need to infect many more before we can be safe through that process.
-If the fatality rate is between 0.1 and 0.5 for the entire population while only an average of about 3% have been infected, that translates to a fatality rate of somewhere between 3.33% and 16.67% of those infected.
+If the fatality rate is between 0.1 and 0.5 for the entire population while only an average of about 3% has been infected, that translates to a fatality rate of somewhere between 3.33% and 16.67% of those infected.
 3%, or 30 per thousand have been infected so far; an average of 2 deaths per thousand would mean that 2 out of 30 die from the disease, or 6.67%.

 That 1-5 per 1,000 number (deaths) is from the entire population, not just the infected.
 Since only 3% have been infected (which amounts to 30 people per 1,000) the calculation is deaths per 1,000 divided by infected per 1,000 as I have shown in the previous paragraph.
 We don't know what the actual fatality rate will be in the end since so many people are still infected with no permanent outcome; some will recover, and some will die.